zheksoon/onek/README.md

 ## Introduction

 **Note:** in this section Solid.js flavor will be used.
-If you want examples for MobX flavor, check out the [MobX flavor](#mobx-flavor) section.
+If you want examples of MobX flavor, check out the [MobX flavor](#mobx-flavor) section.

 ### Observable values

 If you're familiar with React's `useState` hook, you're already halfway to understanding Onek's `observable` function.
-Like the `useState` hook, it accepts initial value and returns a tuple of value getter and setter.
+Like the `useState` hook, it accepts an initial value and returns a tuple of value getter and setter.
 The difference is that the value getter is a **function** that returns the value instead of the value itself:

 ```js
 import { observable } from "onek";